yggdrasil-network/yggdrasil-go/README.md

-# Mesh
+# RiV-mesh

 [![CircleCI](https://circleci.com/gh/RiV-chain/RiV-mesh.svg?style=shield&circle-token=:circle-token
 )](https://circleci.com/gh/RiV-chain/RiV-mesh)

 ## Introduction

+RiV-mesh is an implementation of a fully end-to-end encrypted IPv6 network, created in the scope to produce the Transport Layer for RiV Chain Blockchain, also to facilitate secure conectivity between a wide spectrum of endpoint devices like IoT devices, desktop computers or even routers.
-Mesh is an early-stage implementation of a fully end-to-end encrypted IPv6 network.
-It is lightweight, self-arranging, supported on multiple platforms and allows pretty much any IPv6-capable application to communicate securely with other Mesh nodes.
-Mesh does not require you to have IPv6 Internet connectivity - it also works over IPv4.
+It is lightweight, self-arranging, supported on multiple platforms and allows pretty much any IPv6-capable application to communicate securely with other RiV-mesh nodes.
+RiV-mesh does not require you to have IPv6 Internet connectivity - it also works over IPv4.

 ## Supported Platforms

-Mesh works on a number of platforms, including Linux, macOS, Ubiquiti EdgeRouter, VyOS, Windows, FreeBSD, OpenBSD and OpenWrt.
+RiV-mesh works on a number of platforms, including Linux, macOS, Ubiquiti EdgeRouter, VyOS, Windows, FreeBSD, OpenBSD and OpenWrt.

 Please see our [Installation](https://RiV-chain.github.io/installation.html)